-(1) folded card table
+(1) folding card table

 (16) armless chairs

-- NO additional furniture may be used (chairs, tables, hat racks, carts, trees, etc.).
+- NO additional furniture may be used (chairs, tables, hat racks, carts, trees, etc.)

 - An area will be provided for you to store your set dressing, props, etc. until your performance.
 Once your performance is over, you will need to take all items with you.

 - No video or audio recording is permitted during any one act performance.

 - Prior to performance, all performers and technicians must remain in assigned dressing rooms until given permission to leave.